kristensala/fit-reader/README.md

 - [ ] Summaries are not calculated yet
 - [ ] Last 7 weeks section is missing a bar chart which will be based on hours (for some reasong I'm also getting week 52 with only this years data???)
 - [ ] TUI is not responsive what so ever (texts don't wrap)
+- [ ] What happens if it fails to read some rows from database?
 - [ ] I don't know what will happen if the amount of sessions won't fit into the session list block (Is there a way to make it scrollable? -> probably)
 - And what ever else I come up on the go...